zhygit2020/ncRNAInter/README.md

  |- README.md
  |- LICENSE
 ```
-Directory of `comparation` deposits the reproduced methods in comparism with RNAInter, including their datasets and retrained models.
+Directory of `comparation` deposits the reproduced methods used in comparism with RNAInter, including their datasets and retrained models.
 Usage is explained in `./comparation/README.md`.

 Directory of `statistic` deposits the scripts we used to plot.
 Usage is explained in `./statistic/README.md`.